Grate-Oracle-Lewot/GrateCrystal/README.md

 - Chansey NPCs in Pokémon Centers, Delibird NPCs in Poké Marts, and nurses and clerks are color-coded based on the city's name
 - Color-coded starter balls
 - Color-coded item balls in the field (blue for TMs, green for HMs and their replacement items, gray for Sacred Ash, brown for the Coin Case)
-- Most trainer money rewards increased, but Rockets now give no money due to being criminals (and Teachers give minimal due to not getting paid enough)
+- Most trainer money rewards increased, but Rockets and Burglars now give no money due to being criminals (and Teachers give minimal due to not getting paid enough)
 - Happiness builds a bit faster
 - Eggs hatch roughly twice as fast, and come out at Lv.1 instead of Lv.5
 - The Grimer and Koffing lines are now genderless